GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 ### Auditory

-Auditory impairments range from hard-of-hearing to completely deaf.
-Users may rely on captions or transcripts for spoken or video content.
+Auditory impairments range from hard-of-hearing to completely deafness.
+Users may rely on captions or transcripts to provide an alternative to sound in an interface.

 ### Cognitive